 As a side note back in late 2018, Altria revealed it was spending nearly $13 billion to buy a huge stake in vape-pen company Juul.
 E-cigarettes have been sold in the U.S. since 2007 and have grown into a $6.6 billion business.
 The Altria purchase of a 35% stake in Juul puts the value of the company at $38 billion, larger than Ford Motor Co., Delta Air Lines or retail giant Target.
 At some point, Juul would dispense Cannabis - that's the long-term bet!
 Now, there are reports that Philip Morris International (PM) and Altria (MO) which were formerly one company that separated may rejoin.
 Interesting.

 And, let's not forget about medical cannabis and big pharmaceutical companies looking to get a piece of the pie!
 GWPH Pharmaceuticals (GWPH) has the led the way since the 1990s and is the first gain FDA approval for two of its Cannabis drugs.
 And, on top of all this Cannabis has now become a political football with Democrats and Republicans alike calling for legalization to gain or hold on to important constituency votes.
 In addition, Cannabis is super tax income generator for the states have approved it.
-Follow the money, folks!
-The money is in Cannabis stocks.
-They are volatile and we have to trade them, but the big picture is still positive.
+Cannabis stocks are volatile but the big picture is still positive.
 Maybe, just follow former Speaker of the House, John Boehner and former Prime Minister of Canada, Brian Mulroney who serve on the board of Acreage Holdings which is acquiring a vast array of U.S. based cannabis assets and now they are being acquired by Canopy Growth.
 The stock market is a wonderful place!
 But, it has its cycles and there is great volatility in the roller coaster Cannabis shares.
 We've been in a correction (possible an early-stage bear market) since April, 2019, BUT THIS IS NOT THE END OF THE STORY.
+MARK LEIBOVIT, EDITOR/PUBLISHER.